aperkins19/AP_AL_TXTL/README.md

 * Optimise reaction velocity as well using a value which is a combination of maximum slope and timepoint.

+* need to look at initial sampling strategy. - Draw cube and sample uniformly. - Latin Hypercube?

 # Intro